mcu-tools/mcuboot/boot/cypress/MCUBootApp/ExternalMemory.md

 External memory is enabled when `make` flag `USE_EXTERNAL_FLASH` is set to `1`.
 Value of this flag is set in auto-generated `memorymap.mk` files when field `"external_flash"` is present in JSON file.

-Default flash maps with suffix _smif_ are provided in `platforms/memory/PSOC6/flashmap` folder for PSoC™ 6 devices, where presense of external memory in system is optional.
+Default flash maps with suffix _smif_ are provided in `platforms/memory/PSOC6/flashmap` folder for PSoC™ 6 devices, where presence of external memory in system is optional.

 Build MCUBootApp as described in the [MCUBootApp.md](MCUBootApp.md) file.